 - making changes in the work environment to allow for a wheelchair accessible work site,

-- reassignment of the employee to a vacant position, and
+- reassignment of the employee to a vacant position,

 - relaxing work restrictions for the disabled employee.

 Example: Joe is an outside salesperson for a company based in Los Angeles.
 He works part-time in the office and spends three days a week traveling to meet with clients in San Francisco.